DJTakushi/spbd/README.md

     style HostApplication fill:black,stroke:blue,stroke-width:2px,color:blue,stroke-dasharray: 5 5
   end
 ```
-*config stream could be replaced by comprehensive data-stream with full configuration.
-Timestamps would have to indicate if attribute  values are fresh though
+*secondary config stream could be replaced by a single comprehensive data-stream with full configuration.
+However, timestamps would have to indicate if attribute  values are fresh, and bandwith size will increase linearly with the number of attributes monitored.
+Protobuff buffers could be use to minimize data size.

 ```mermaid
 ---